 This isn’t good news for those who experience respiratory challenges, including the roughly 25 million Americans who have asthma.
 Smoke is a common trigger for asthma attacks.

-As 2021’s wildfire season begins, learn how wildfire smoke impacts your health—and how you and your family can prepare.
+As this year's wildfire season begins, learn how wildfire smoke impacts your health—and how you and your family can prepare.

 What is Smoke?